 On the peer review process

 As I wrote at the beginning of this post, one of the papers in the volume that I reviewed made the statistical mistake that I just described, namely it described a set of findings that had been generated by extracting mean values from Likert items.
 In the authors’ defence, they were neither the first nor the last to engage in this controversial practice: averaging ordinal data is as widespread as it is wrong.
 Unfortunately, this problem had gone unnoticed by the editors of the collection, and by the peer-reviewers employed by the press.
-As the book had already been published, I was left wondering whether there was anything to be gained by flagging it at this stage.
+As the book was already in print, I was left wondering whether it was productive to flag this mistake at that stage.

 What went wrong with peer review in this instance?